Haere Mai

 Keep Connected

-We would encourage you to start getting familiar with our website and social media over the next few months.
+We encourage you to familiarise yourself with our website and social media over the next few months.
 This will assist you in getting a feel for the Dio community.
-Our social media is linked here, so make sure you like and follow us so that you can keep up-to-date with all the great things happening in our school community.
-Most direct communication from the school is by email so please check and update all contact information especially email addresses when we invite you to access the Parent Portal.
-Once school has begun you will also be able to see your daughter’s timetable and reports through the portal.
+Our social media is linked here, so make sure you like and follow us to keep up-to-date with all the great things happening in our school community.
+Most direct communication from the school is by email, so please check and update all contact information, especially email addresses, when we invite you to access the Parent Portal.
+Once school has begun, you can also see your daughter’s timetable and reports through the portal.

 Financial Information

 Dio is an Anglican school with an excellent academic, sporting and extra-curricular performance record, committed to providing a well-rounded education for its young women.
 We are grateful for the parental support that enables us to provide the level of education we do.
-Voluntary donations and Attendance Dues are essential in order to maintain the standard of education provided at Dio and to support the ongoing development of the site.
-As a state-integrated school, our land and buildings are owned by the Anglican Church and we are responsible for maintaining and developing the site and its facilities.
+Voluntary donations and Attendance Dues are essential to maintain the standard of education offered at Dio and to support the site's ongoing development.
+As a state-integrated school, the Anglican Church owns our land and buildings, and we are responsible for maintaining and developing the site and its facilities.

 Attendance dues are charged quarterly at the commencement of each term.
-Any donation payments may entitle you to a donation receipt for tax credits as at the 31 March each year.
+Any donation payments may entitle you to a donation receipt for tax credits as of 31 March each year.
 All statements will be emailed to you.
-When you receive your first statement, if the email address is not your preferred account email, please let us know so that we may change this for future statements.
+When you receive your first statement, if the email address is not your preferred account email, please let us know so we may change this for future statements.
 This first statement will be sent to boarding families in January and daygirls the first week of February.
 Monthly instalments should be initiated before then.
-There are a number of payment options available to you but our preferred method of payment is by direct debit.
+Several payment options are available to you, but our preferred payment method is by direct debit.
 A direct debit form is available here.

 Boarding

-For the school's some 160 boarders, developing caring attitudes towards each other and the wider community is the foundation of their boarding experience.
+For the school's boarders, developing caring attitudes towards each other and the wider community is the foundation of their boarding experience.

-Through a school-wide Peer Support Programme and ice-breaker weekend at the start of the year, students quickly find friends and mentors and 'big sisters' among the older students.
+Through a school-wide Peer Support Programme and ice-breaker weekend at the start of the year, students quickly find friends, mentors, and 'big sisters' among the older students.

 Waikato Diocesan School for Girls is a seven-day boarding school.
-However, students are able to go home for weekends if they wish.
-There is no limit on this bar one in-weekend at the beginning of the year to build some unity.
+However, students can go home for weekends if they wish.
+There is no limit on this bar, one in-weekend at the beginning of the year to build unity.

-Boarding families will receive more information about starting at boarding before we break for summer holidays.
+Boarding families will receive more information about starting at boarding before we break for the summer holidays.

 Uniform and Stationery

-All your school uniform requirements can be purchased from our Uniform Shop either online or by visiting the Uniform Shop located in the Pavilion at the end of the hockey turf at Gate 3, Martin Street.
+All your school uniform requirements can be purchased from our Uniform Group Shop online or by visiting the Uniform Group Shop located at 125 Ward Street, Hamilton Central on the specified day during opening hours.
 The shop hours can be viewed here.

 Waikato Diocesan uses OfficeMax MySchool.co.nz online ordering system for stationery requirements.
-The school gets paid a rebate based on the sales that are put through the website which is used to support the teaching and learning benefits of students.
-OfficeMax will have a list of requirements for each year level on their website.
+The school gets paid a rebate based on the sales on the website, which supports students' teaching and learning.
+OfficeMax will list requirements for each year level on their website.

-Other emergency stationery items (pens, paper, cellotape, etc) are available to purchase at the school reception.
+Other emergency stationery items (pens, paper, sellotape, etc.) are available at the school reception.

 Buses